FbF/Laravel-Youtube/README.md

 Laravel-Youtube
 ===============

-A Laravel package to upload videos to a YouTube channel
+A Laravel package to upload videos to a YouTube channel and get a list of uploaded videos

-It is intended for use in a website where users can upload a video file which is then uploaded to a single Youtube account, probably owned by the website owner.
+It is intended for use in a website where users can upload a video file which is then uploaded to a single Youtube account, probably owned by the website owner, or to an individuals YouTube account.
 The account can be public or unlisted and this essentially allows you to use Youtube as a video transcoding, hosting, serving and playback service provider.

-In addition to the upload functionality you can use in your own app, the package also includes the functionality to get and store an access token, so that users can upload their videos to your account without you having to authorise them each time.
+In addition to the upload and lsit functionality you can use in your own app, the package also includes the functionality to get and store an access token, so that users can upload their videos to your account without you having to authorise them each time.
 Google's access tokens are short lived, they only last 1 hour, but by default your app will get offline access which means as well as an access_token, you also get a refresh_token that can be used to renew the access token.
 The package handles storing the access_token and refresh_token in a database table (migration included) and will also handle automatically getting a new access_token, using the refresh_token, when an access_token expires.